danderi/python-modules-tutorial/exercises/01.3-import-specific/README.md

 ## 📝 Instructions

 1. From the `random` module, import only the `choice` function
-2. Create a list of fruits: "apple", "banana", "orange", "grape"
+2. Use the `choice()` function to randomly select and display a fruit
-3. Use the `choice()` function to randomly select and print a fruit
+3. Print the result

 ## 💡 Hint